Last updated August 1st, 2023

-You’re on the right path.
-Preparing for your DCAA audit before it happens is the best way to set up your government contracting business for success.
-With the right DCAA compliant accounting system, which we’ll cover in this post, you’ll see how integrating your time, project and financial management will automate the process of building you what we like to call a fool-proof audit trail.
+Preparing for a DCAA audit before it happens is the best way to set up your government contracting business for success.
+With the right DCAA-compliant accounting system, which we’ll cover in this post, you’ll see how integrating your time, project, and financial management will automate the process of building what we like to call a fool-proof audit trail.

 But first, let’s start with the basics.